 Occasionally due to an unforeseen circumstance, workshops and courses may have to be postponed or cancelled in which case The Story Museum will attempt to notify you of this as quickly as possible.
 Participants will be given the opportunity to transfer to another workshop or course, or if this proves impossible, will be offered a full refund.
-If there is a difference in price between the two learning programmes you will be asked to pay the balance upon collection of the new ticket or the credit will be issued to you either by cheque or a refund to the debit or credit card used to pay for the original course.
+If there is a difference in price after a booking is transferred you will be asked to pay the balance upon collection of the new ticket or the credit will be issued to you either by bank transfer or a refund to the debit or credit card used to pay for the original course.

-Minor changes of course content or a change of facilitator will not be considered to affect our cancellation policy.
+Minor changes of course content or a change of facilitator will not be subject to our cancellation policy.
 Facilitators themselves cannot cancel and/or rearrange sessions for participants who for any reason cannot attend their class.

 Workshop and course participants are expected to conduct themselves in a respectful manner according to our Visitor Charter and to recognise that other participants may require support and assistance.
 Where a participant becomes persistently disruptive, we reserve the right to offer a verbal warning and if this does not resolve the situation you may be asked to leave the course.
 Participants cannot invite members of the general public to sit in and observe sessions.
 A parent of a young child may stay for a period to settle the child into their session but is encouraged to leave eventually so the child can develop a relationship with the session facilitator (unless for specific family activities where parents are encouraged to attend the session along with their child to support their learning).
 Children cannot attend courses for adults.
 All The Story Museum session leaders are DBS checked and work within The Story Museum’s Safeguarding policy.